Academic Calendar: Writing Seminars

 The Third-Term Switch provides the opportunity to study in a second genre for one term at Bennington.
 While we don't typically recommend a third-term switch if students have a project underway, the option is available.
 Students should think about whether they feel they can satisfy their interest in another genre via the master classes and lectures on that genre during residency.

-If a student is currently in their second term, they have the opportunity to request a switch to another genre in advance of the third term.
+If a student is currently in their second term, they have the opportunity to request a switch to another genre in advance of the third term, and by the deadlines below.

 Requests to make a genre switch must be submitted to the Director in writing by March 1 or sooner (for summer/June) or by September 1 or sooner (for winter/January).
 Approval of your second-term (current) teacher is required.
 If you are considering making a switch, please notify the Director as soon as possible, to discuss the process.